Here's our guide on how to get from Beirut Rafic Hariri International Airport into the city center of Beirut in Lebanon.

-Lebanon's main international airport is the “Beirut Rafic Hariri International Airport” (BEY), located around 9 km (5.6 miles) south from downtown Beirut.
+Lebanon's main international airport is the “Beirut Rafic Hariri International Airport” (BEY), located around 9 km (5.6 miles) south of downtown Beirut.

-We've set out below all the options available, including for late arrivals and other travel tips based on our personal experience travelling in Lebanon.
+We've set out below all the options available, including for late arrivals and other travel tips based on our personal experience traveling in Lebanon.

 Public taxi and official airport taxi